UAW chief, having won concessions from strikes, aims to expand membership to nonunion automakers

 “Unless they change their tune, it’s going to be an all-out war,” Fain said.

-Ford did agree to put a wholly owned battery plant in Michigan and a planned electric pickup plant in Tennessee into the UAW contract.
+Ford did agree to put a wholly owned battery plant being planned for Michigan and a planned electric pickup plant in Tennessee into the UAW contract.
 But in the interview, Fain accused CEO Jim Farley of agreeing to work with the union on the joint-venture plants — only to renege later.

 “At that point, things didn’t go well,” Fain said.
 “We had to make progress where we could, and we did.”